Policy Office

 A University policy is a document that states the University’s position on a particular issue, and includes procedures for compliance.

-If a policy fits these criteria, it is a University policy.
+If a document fits these criteria, it is a University policy.
 If it does not, it is a departmental, office, or division policy.

 Contact the Policy Office to determine if your policy falls under the Division of Finance and Operations or another division on campus.
 The Policy Office will notify you on how to proceed.
 For additional information and guidance, please review the policy development tools.